ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 same [equivalence class]{.term} under some [equivalence relation]{.term}.

-### uninitialized
+### uninitialised

-Uninitialized variable means it has no initial value.
+Uninitialised variable means it has no initial value.

 ### unit production